capeprivacy/capejail/SYSCALLS.md

 Berkeley Packet Filter.
 Used for network packet filtering and for seccomp.
 Neither of which operations should be necessary for user programs to do.

-### capget

-Get capabilities of calling thread.
-Unlikely to be useful

 ### capset

 Set capabilities of calling thread.
 This syscall can grant the thread privileges to make additional syscalls, for example CAP_SYS_CHROOT.
 Could be used maliciously.

-### chmod

-Set permissions of file.
-Probably not useful to user code, and could possibly (but improbably) be used with chown to exploit setuid.

-### chown

-Change ownership of a file.
-Probably not useful to user code, and could possibly (but improbably) be used with chmod to exploit setuid.

 ### chroot ⚠️